 All my years of following the Yoga path have taught me that when it seems that there are small wars everywhere and even big wars potentially looming, I look for wisdom from someone who has been through this before.

 My teacher, Swami Satchidananda, founded Integral Yoga in New York City in the 1960s.
 In truth, Integral Yoga was founded around him.
 Swami Satchidananda was asked to come to America to speak to people about peace.
 At the time, the late ’60s, the country was in turmoil.
 There were anti-war protests, civil rights riots, racial divides, drug addiction crises… Does it sound much different from today?
 More than a little… Focusing more on the latter, if a company such as Countrywide Testing were to test for different use of drugs within young adults and adults, they’d see drug use is only getting rifer.
-That all being said, it is important to note that rehabilitation opportunities have come a long way since the 1960s though.
-For example, drug treatment centers are now widespread, and can be accessed by just about anyone living with substance abuse issues.

 So Swami Satchidananda came, and he didn’t lecture; he didn’t tell anyone what to do or how to think or behave.
 He spoke about Yoga.
 Not just the physical poses, but Yoga as a spiritual path.
 He told people who came to hear him, crowds that grew larger every time he spoke, that Yoga could help them find inner peace, and that those who found inner peace could generate peace outside of themselves and in the world around them.